"Just take paracetamol and lie down in a dark room.", what you've probably been told

 Can my GP prescribe CGRP injections?

-No — CGRP monoclonal antibodies are specialist-initiated under the relevant NICE TAs.
+No. CGRP monoclonal antibodies are specialist-initiated under the relevant NHS Technology Appraisals.
 The letter asks the GP to refer to neurology once the documented preventive trail meets the TA criteria.

 What counts as a failed preventive?